- events & competitors

 - Proceed to the marshalling area above Raven’s Ait and above the start for warming-up

-- Do any practice starts above Raven’s Ait
+- Do any practice starts upstream of Raven’s Ait

 At the Finish